ephios-dev/ephios/docs/admin/configuration/index.rst

     Path to the private key used to sign web push notifications.
 If not provided, web push notifications wont work on some platforms.
 See :ref:`web_push_notifications` for details.

+`SECURE_HSTS_SECONDS`:
+    Number of seconds to set the `Strict-Transport-Security <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security>`__ header to.
+Defaults to the amount of seconds in 370 days, meaning the header is not set.

+`SECURE_HSTS_INCLUDE_SUBDOMAINS`:
+    Include subdomains in the `Strict-Transport-Security <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security>`__
+    header.
+Defaults to `True`.

 `DJANGO_SETTINGS_MODULE`:
     Defaults to `ephios.settings`.
 If you want to use your own settings file, set this to the path to your settings file.
 This variable cannot be set in the environment file.